sal55/langs/Features.md

     a[i], b[i+1] = b[i+1], a[i]

-But this has a problem: each term is written twice, so there is a chance of error.
+But this has a problem: each term is written twice, so there is a chance of error (and issues with side-effects).
 Also it's not clear if exchanging values is the intention: you need to check carefully.
 If it's not quite exchanging terms, was that a typo?

 Or worse, an intermediate temporary needs to be employed.